Marita Golden papers

 Collection Scope and Content

-This collection contains hand-written and typed drafts, edited drafts, galley proofs, articles, audiocassettes, interviews, and research notes related to the literary career of Marita Golden.
-The material is dated from 1969-2022, although most of the manuscript drafts are not dated.
+This collection contains hand-written and typed drafts, edited drafts, galley proofs, articles, audiocassettes, interviews, research notes related to the literary career of Marita Golden, and the Marita Golden website.
+The material is dated from 1969-2023, although most of the manuscript drafts are not dated.

 - Golden, Marita (Person)